stevedonovan/gentle-intro/readme.md

 megabytes.
 The heap can be gigabytes, but allocating is relatively expensive, and such memory must be _freed_ later.
-In so-called 'managed' languages (like Java, Go and the so-called 'scripting' languages) these details are hidden from you by that convenient muncipal utility called the _garbage collector_.
+In so-called 'managed' languages (like Java, Go and the so-called 'scripting' languages) these details are hidden from you by that convenient municipal utility called the _garbage collector_.
 Once the system is sure that data is no longer referenced by other data, it goes back into the pool of available memory.

 Generally, this is a price worth paying.
-Playing with the stack is terribly unsafe, because if you make one mistake you can override the return address of the current function, and you die an ignomious death or (worse) got pwned by some guy living in his Mom's basement in Minsk.
+Playing with the stack is terribly unsafe, because if you make one mistake you can override the return address of the current function, and you die an ignominious death or (worse) got pwned by some guy living in his Mom's basement in Minsk.

 The first C program I wrote (on an DOS PC)